 Spanish Synagogue

-The Spanish synagogue, built between 1868 and 1893, is located on the site of the former "old synagogue".
+The Spanish Synagogue of Prague was built between 1868 and 1893, and is located at the heart of the Josefov, the Jewish Quarter of Prague.
 The synagogue is called "Spanish" because of its Moorish style.
-Currently administered by the Jewish Museum in Prague, the synagogue hosts exhibitions and concerts of classical music.
+It is currently administered by the Jewish Museum in Prague, the synagogue hosts exhibitions and concerts of classical music.

 About this building